om2tech/terraform-aws-vpc-peering/README.md

 Signing off on commits is a declaration that you have followed all guidelines defined in the [DCO.md](DCO.md)

+A module allowing for easy request and acceptance of VPC peering connections between two VPCs.
+VPCs may be in different accounts and/or different regions.
+The requester should be configured and run first, followed by the accepter.
+If both requester and accepter are in the same account then the connection can be auto-accepted.

+## Usage

+In order to use this in a single account it is enough to configure a single provider.
+In this auto_accept can be set to true and the accepter will automatically accept the peering connection.

+In order to configure a peering connection between separate accounts it is recommended to define the module twice, once for the requester and once for the accepter.
+Each definition should be assigend a provider with the relvant permissions in the relevant accounts

+This module can be used to create one-way peering connection requests which will only be accepted later This will only require defining the requester.
+The accpeter will need to accept and configure the required security posture on the other end.

+In order to successfully set peering options for the reuqester VPC, the peering connection must be accepted.
+This requires either:
+- The requester and accepter to be in the same account
+- A privder with permissions in each account to accept at time of apply or within the configured timeout.
+- The accepter to be an accept resouce managed by a third party cloud provider, ex.
+CloudAMQP.

+## Contributing

+Please feel free to fork this repo and create a PR.

+Use pre-commit-terraform docker image to run pre-commit checks.
+These will include:
+- terraform fmt
+- terraform docs

+More checks can be added to the .pre-commit-config.yaml file

+Additional checks such as terraform test have been added in the scripts pre-commit.sh and pre-commit.ps1 Feel free to run either.

+## Licensing

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 README.md updated successfully
 examples\cross-account-accepter\README.md updated successfully